gvwilson/sdxjs/src/code-generator/index.md

 and then use a library called [% i "Escodegen" %][Escodegen][escodegen][% /i %] to turn the AST back into JavaScript.
 To start,
-let's look at the AST for a simple function definition, which is <span class="linecount" file="func-def.out"/> lines of pretty-printed JSON:
+let's look at the AST for a simple function definition, which is [% linecount func-def.out %] lines of pretty-printed JSON:

 [% excerpt pat="func-def.*" fill="js out" %]